 2. The RG initiates the EAP authentication procedure by sending an EAP request/Identity to the AUN3 device in a layer frame (e.g., EAPOL).

 3. The AUN3 device sends back an EAP response/Identity including its Network Access Identifier (NAI) in the form of username@realm.

-Editor’s Note: subscription identifier privacy protection is FFS.
+The username part of the NAI may be encrypted if the AUN3 device supports SUPI protection

 4a-4b.
 If the RG is an FN-RG, the FN-RG sends the EAP response/Identity including the NAI to the W-AGF.
 The W-AGF constructs a SUCI from NAI-based SUPI using NULL scheme and sends a NAS Registration Request message to the AMF, including the SUCI and AUN3 device indicator.